phytec/doc-bsp-yocto/source/contributing.rst

 5. Fill out the substitutions in the template.
-6. Add the tuple for the <release>.rst file in the conf.py file to latex_documents, so that a seperate pdf file for your document will be built.
+6. Add the tuple for the <release>.rst file in the conf.py file to latex_documents, so that a separate pdf file for your document will be built.
 7. Add custom content needed for the final doc (use content from other platforms if applicable).